dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/environments/dbt-core-environments.md

 ---
-title: "Environments in dbt Core"
+title: "dbt Core Environments"
-id: "environments-in-dbt-core"
+id: "dbt-core-environments"
 ---

 ## How do I maintain different environments with dbt Core?